 Malware researcher Michael Gillespie has developed a decryption tool that might restore your data if it was encrypted using an "offline key".
-As we've already mentioned, each victim gets a unique decryption key and all of them are stored in remote servers controlled by cyber criminals.
-These are categorized as "online keys".
-However, there are cases when the infected machine has no Internet connection or the server is timing out/not responding.
-If that is the case, Gerosan will use an "offline encryption key", which is hard-coded.
-Now it is worth mentioning that cyber criminals change offline keys every now and again.
-This is being done to prevent multiple encryptions with the same key.
-Meanwhile, Michael Gillespie continually gathers offline keys and updates the decrypter.
-However, the chances of successful decryption are still very low, since only a very small portion of "offline keys" has been gathered.
-You can download the decrypter by clicking this link (note that the download link remains the same, despite the fact that decrypter is being continually updated).
-Your files will be restored only if the list of gathered keys will include the one that was used to encrypt your data.
+As mentioned, each victim gets a unique decryption key, and all of which are stored on remote servers controlled by cyber criminals.
+These are categorized as "online keys", however, there are cases whereby the infected machine has no Internet connection or the server is timing out/not responding.
+If this is the case, Gerosan will use an "offline encryption key", which is hard-coded.
+Cyber criminals change offline keys periodically to prevent multiple encryptions with the same key.
+Michael Gillespie continually gathers offline keys and updates the decrypter, however, the chances of successful decryption are still very low, since only a very small proportion of "offline keys" have so far been gathered.
+You can download the decrypter by clicking this link (note that the download link remains identical, even though the decrypter is being continually updated).
+Your files will be restored only if the list of gathered keys includes the one that was used to encrypt your data.

 Screenshot of STOP/Djvu decrypter by Michael Gillespie:

 As with most of ransomware from the Djvu family, Gerosan also displays a fake Windows update pop-up during the encryption: